PacificBiosciences/paraphase/README.md

 - `haplotype_details`: lists information about each haplotype
   - `boundary`: the boundary of the region that is resolved on the haplotype.
 This is useful when a haplotype is only partially phased.
 - `alleles_final`: haplotypes phased into alleles.
 This is possible when the segmental duplication is in tandem.
-- `region_depth`: median depth of the gene family (include all copies of gene and paralog/pseudogene)

 Tutorials/Examples are provided for interpreting the `json` output and visualizing haplotypes for medically relevant genes listed below:
 - [SMN1/SMN2](docs/SMN1_SMN2.md)